Creating an online course in TalentLMS is easy.

 The available fields are:

-– whether to hide the course from the Course Catalog
+- The ability to hide the course from the Course Catalog

-– the Time Limit (the number of days a learner has to complete the course)
+- Time Limit (the number of days a learner has to complete the course)

-– the required Level (part of TalentLMS Gamification options.
-By setting this, TalentLMS will only allow users that have reached this level to take the course.
-Users level up by completing courses)
+- The ability to only allow users that have reached a certain level to take the course — yes, users can level up by completing courses

 Last but not least, there are the certification-related options.
 You can choose a theme for the certificate (which also activates it), set an optional auto-expiration period, and select whether to automatically re-assign the course to a user whose certificate expired.